Enclosure #

 Enclosure in data visualizations #

-The idea of enclosure could also be used when you want to collect a series of annotations.
-For instance, imagine you fit an exponential growth to this data, and then wanted to label the model used, the parameters extracted, and the goodness of fit.
-You could place all of this information next to the line and make them the same color as that line.
-This will create a plot where the association is clear.
+Imagine you fit an exponential growth to this data, and then wanted to label the model used, the parameters extracted, and the goodness of fit.
+You could just place the annotations on the plot.
+Using and helps link them to the fit line.

 Concluding thoughts #